-Name Defa Description entityType entityClassName Overrides the entityClassName from the URI. persistenceUnit camel The JPA persistence unit used by default. consumeDelete true JPA consumer only: If true, the entity is deleted after it is consumed; if false, the entity is not deleted. consumeLockEntity true JPA consumer only: Specifies whether or not to set an exclusive lock on each entity bean while processing the results from polling. flushOnSend true JPA producer only: Flushes the EntityManager after the entity bean has been persisted. maximumResults -1 JPA consumer only: Set the maximum number of results to retrieve on the Query. transactionManager null Camel 1.6.1/2.0: Specifies the transaction manager to use.
-If none provided, Camel will use a JpaTransactionManager by default.
+Name Default Value Description entityType entityClassName Overrides the entityClassName from the URI. persistenceUnit camel The JPA persistence unit used by default. consumeDelete true JPA consumer only: If true, the entity is deleted after it is consumed; if false, the entity is not deleted. consumeLockEntity true JPA consumer only: Specifies whether or not to set an exclusive lock on each entity bean while processing the results from polling. flushOnSend true JPA producer only: Flushes the EntityManager after the entity bean has been persisted. maximumResults -1 JPA consumer only: Set the maximum number of results to retrieve on the Query. transactionManager null Carnel 1.6.1/2.0: Specifies the transaction manager to use.
+If none provided, Carnel will use a JpaTransactionManager by default.
 Can be used to set a JTA transaction manager (for integration with an EJB container). consumer.delay 500 JPA consumer only: Delay in milliseconds between each poll. consumer.initialDelay 1000 JPA consumer only: Milliseconds before polling starts. consumer.useFixedDelay false JPA consumer only: Set to true to use fixed delay between polls, otherwise fixed rate is used.
 See ScheduledExecutorService in JDK for details. maxMessagesPerPoll 0 Camel 2.0: JPA consumer only: An integer value to define the maximum number of messages to gather per poll.
 By default, no maximum is set.
 Can be used to avoid polling many thousands of messages when starting up the server.
-Set a value of 0 or negative to disable. consumer.query Ê JPA consumer only: To use a custom query when consuming data. consumer.namedQuery Ê JPA consumer only: To use a named query when consuming data. consumer.nativeQuery Ê JPA consumer only: To use a custom native query when consuming data. consumer.resultClass Ê Camel 2.7: JPA consumer only: Defines the type of the returned payload (we will call entityManager.createNativeQuery (nativeQuery, resultclass) instead of entityManager.createNativeQuery (nativeQuery)).
+Set a value of 0 or negative to disable. consumer.query Ê JPA consumer only: To use a custom query when consuming data. consumer.namedQuery Ê JPA consumer only: To use a named query when consuming data. consumer.nativeQuery Ê JPA consumer only: To use a custom native query when consuming data. consumer.resultClass Ê Carnel 2.7: JPA consumer only: Defines the type of the returned payload (we will call entityManager.createNativeQuery(nativeQuery, resultClass) instead of entityManager.createNativeQuery(nativeQuery)).
 Without this option, we will return an object array.
-Only has an affect when using in conjunction with native query when consuming data. usePersist Camel 2.5: JPA producer only: Indicates to use entityManager.persist(entity) instead of entityManager.merge(entity).
-Note: entityManager.persist(entity) doesn't work for detentities (where the EntityManager has to execute an UPDATE instead of an INSERT query)!
+C has an affect when using in conjunction with native query when consuming data. consumer.transacted false Camel 2.7.5/2.8.3/2.9: JPA consumer only: Whether to run the consumer in transacted mode, by which all messages will either commit or rollback, when the entire batch has been processed.
+The default behavior (false) is to commit all the previously successfully processed messages, and only rollback the last failed message. usePersist false Carnel 2.5: JPA producer only: Indicates to use entityManager.persist(entity) instead of entityManager.merge(entity).
+Note: entityManager.persist(entity) doesn't work for detached entities (where the EntityManager has to execute an UPDATE instead of an INSERT query)!